New Fire Acceptable Solution

 This has particular relevance for combustible timber cladding, which will now be able to used up to 10 metres building height in most cases, including commercial buildings.

 The new C/AS2 covers the C clauses in the Building Code, and replaces the Acceptable Solutions C/AS2 to C/AS7.
 C/AS1 remains unchanged.
-The new C/AS2 will come into effect 27 June 2019, and has a transition period of three months.

 After a public consultation, feedback was received from 38 organisations including consultants, professional bodies and research agencies for the new C/AS2.
 In addition to the prescribed questions, an additional 700 comments were received on the Acceptable Solutions.